3D Compositional Zero-shot Learning with DeCompositional Consensus: Experiments

 Comparing with zero-shot learning baselines, we observe that our method achieves the best performance in 6 out of 8 classes and establishes a state of the art in overall harmonic mean and unseen mIoU while achieving competitive seen IoU.
-We notice ALE\cite{ale} fails almost completely.
-This model is inspired by controlled datasets like Animals with Attributes \cite{thegoodthebad}, where all instances of each animal have the same parts unlike objects in C-PartNet.
-PartPred\cite{attpred} learns to dynamically predict parts and generalizes to unseen objects that share part and geometric similarities with seen objects in the Container category but fails in other objects.
-As SPNet\cite{spnet} does not use any part information, it fails to generalize to unseen objects by projecting on word embeddings alone.
-Compared to SPNet, CGE\cite{cge} performs much better as it uses the object part prior and refines the word embeddings by using the dependency structure defined in the graph.
-Although being competitive on Container categories, it performs much poorer on other unseen objects.
-3D-PointCapsNet\cite{capsnet}, while conceptually engineered for part-whole relations, fails to generalize to unseen objects, likewise having very low performance on seen objects.
+PartPred \cite{attpred} learns to dynamically predict parts and generalizes to unseen objects that share part and geometric similarities with seen objects in the Container category but fails in other objects.
+As SPNet \cite{spnet} does not use any part information, it fails to generalize to unseen objects by projecting on word embeddings alone.
+Compared to SPNet, CGE \cite{cge} performs much better as it uses the part prior and refines the word embeddings by using the dependency structure defined in the graph.
+Although being competitive on Bowl, Dishwasher, Mug and TrashCan, it performs much poorer on other unseen objects.
+3D-PointCapsNet \cite{capsnet}, while conceptually engineered for part-whole relations, fails to generalize to unseen objects, likewise having very low performance on seen objects.
 We relate this performance to the capsules' inability to generalize without object prior as further shown in the supplementary material.
 Finally, PartPred DCC, achieves impressive performance on seen objects but fails on the unseen objects showing the importance of learning consensus over the features responsible for a hypothesis.
 We observe that while some methods have almost zero classification accuracy, they can still achieve some segmentation performance due to confusion with objects that share some parts with the ground truth object.
 All methods fail to generalize to challenging object classes Door and Scissors.
 We discuss that in qualitative analysis in Section \ref{sec:qual}.